Embassy of France, Washington, D.C.

 The Embassy of France in Washington, D.C., is the French diplomatic mission to the United States.

-It is located at 4101 Reservoir Road, Northwest, Washington, D.C., just north of Georgetown University.
+It is located at 4101 Reservoir Road NW, Washington, D.C., just north of Georgetown University.
+It is accessed by the Rosslyn station on the Washington Metro.
 The embassy opened in 1984.
 With some 400 staffers, it is France's largest foreign embassy.
 The embassy represents the interests of France and French citizens in the United States and conducts the majority of diplomatic work on such interests within the U.S.

-In September 2021, Ambassador Philippe Étienne was recalled to France.
-The measure was unprecedented; in almost 250 years of diplomatic relations, France had never before recalled its US ambassadorship.
-The Biden administration tried to placate French anger.